Annual Student Immunization Record Review

 January to March 2026

 In-school vaccination clinics offered at participating secondary schools.
-Secondary students who receive an immunization record reminder notice from Public Health can attend the clinic at their school.
+Secondary students who receive a suspension order from Public Health can attend the clinic at their school.

 March 16 to 20, 2026